kristopherjohnson/cxxforth/cxxforth.cpp.md

     std::string wordBuffer;

+We need a buffer to store the result of the Forth `PARSE` word.
+Unlike `WORD`, we won't need to store the count at the beginning of the buffer.

+    std::string parseBuffer;

 We store the `argc` and `argv` values passed to `main()`, for use by the Forth program.
 These are made available by our non-standard `#ARG` and `ARG` Forth words.